 To discuss your anesthesia injury or wrongful death claim with an experienced lawyer, call The Wieand Law Firm today.

 Anesthesia medical malpractice can occur at any time during a surgical procedure.
 Mistakes can be made during pre-operative preparation, in the operating room or during recovery.

 Often, anesthesia mistakes are caused by errors in judgment.
 For example, an anesthesiologist may miss an obvious condition or sign that their patient is at high risk due to their medical history.
 Other anesthesia risks include:

 When a mistake is made while administering anesthesia it often causes life-altering or even fatal side effects, including:

 Anesthesia awareness is a condition where a patient under general anesthesia but is awake and experiencing pain yet unable to move or communicate their pain to the doctor.
 Patients are frequently administered drugs which paralyze them to keep them still during surgery.
 It is estimated that up to 40,000 people in the US experience anesthesia awareness each year during surgery.
 In some cases, patients have complete consciousness through their surgery, in other cases patients have vague recollections of the procedure.

 When an anesthesiologist places a patient under general anesthesia the doctor slows the patient’s body down to the point of near death, while controlling the levels to make sure they do not experience pain from the medical procedure.
 Anesthesiologists sometimes make mistakes and fail to follow the proper standard of medical care.
-Medical studies estimate that there are over 100 anesthesia related deaths each year.
-Sometimes anesthesia is listed as the primary cause and in other instances it is a contributing factor.
-The most common reason for anesthesia related wrongful death is overdose.
+Medical studies estimate that there are over 100 anesthesia-related deaths each year.
+Sometimes anesthesia is listed as the primary cause and in other instances, it is a contributing factor.
+The most common reason for anesthesia-related wrongful death is an overdose.
 Other deaths attributed to different anesthesia complications.